digitalcytometry/cytospace/README.md

     --coordinates-path /path/to/ST_coordinates
     --cell-type-fraction-estimation-path path/to/cellfracestimates
 ```
-Or with more condensed paramater names:
+Or with more condensed parameter names:
  ```bash
  cytospace -sp /path/to/scRNA_geneexpression
     -ctp /path/to/scRNA_celllabels